 - Called Shot: As a full action you may make one single attack at a targeted location.
 If you hit additional effects will be applied.
 If the hit is a critical the effects in the critical column also apply.
 These effects do not stack.

-Location Normal Critical Head Target is stunned for 1 turn Triple the critical dice instead of double Arm Target suffers -2 to Hit on all attacks for 2 turns Target is also disarmed.
-If the weapons are natural the creature may not attack its next turn Leg Target suffers -5 feet to movement for 1 minute Target is immobilized for 1 turn.
+Location Normal Critical Head Target is stunned for 1 turn Triple the critical dice instead of double Arm Target suffers -2 to Hit on the next attack Target is also disarmed.
+If the weapons are natural the creature may not attack its next turn Leg Target suffers -5 feet to movement for 2 turns Target is immobilized for 1 turn.
 Torso Target is knocked back 5 feet Target is knocked prone.